 Двести долларов за унцию: Two-hundred dollars an ounce.
 Most Russians, of course, do not use the term “ounce,” as Russia uses the metric system.
 Often this term is encountered when Russians are discussing imported prices or an educated Russian is speaking to a foreigner. Одна унция (one ounce) is equal to about 28.3 grams.

 Наедаться / наесться до отвала: To stuff one’s self.
-An отвал is a trash pit, so the Russian collocation here would imply that one ate essentially everything that was edible.
+An отвал is a trash pit, so the Russian collocation here would imply that one ate essentially everything that was edible and perhaps some that was not.

 Промывать / промыть свежую икру: Thoroughly wash the fresh caviar. “Промывать” can also also mean “flush,” “rinse,” and “purge.”
 The prefix “про” in this case, implies that the action was thorough.
 The term “brainwash,” incidentally, is translated as “промывать мозги.”